Table of Contents

 - Use ear protection: If you cannot avoid loud volume noises, you should use ear protection to protect your hearing.
 Moreover, if you work in an environment with loud noises, you must always wear over-the-ear hearing protection.

 - Reduce alcohol, caffeine, and nicotine intake: Intake of these substances can affect blood flow and lead to tinnitus.

 - Maintain good cardiovascular health: Regular exercise and the right diet are important for healthy blood vessels.
 This can reduce the occurrence of tinnitus linked to blood vessel disorders or obesity.

-If you have ringing in your ear, you may also experience other complications, such as:-
+If you have ringing in ears, you may also experience other complications, such as:

 - Stress and anxiety

 - Problems with sleep

 When should you seek help for hearing tinnitus sound?

 Tinnitus sound may not be a bothering condition for some people.
 However, for others, it may disrupt their normal lives when hearing imaginary sound in ear.
 You should consult your healthcare professional when you experience ringing in ear or beep sound in ear for at least a week.
 Seek medical care immediately if you experience:

 - Tinnitus after an upper respiratory infection that does not get better within a week